A Balanced Spiritual Life

 What ways does your church help volunteers avoid burnout?

-This was one of many questions Pastor Mike did not get a chance to answer fully during his C3 Conference Q&A session.
+This was one of many additional questions from Pastor Mike’s C3 Conference Q&A session.
 Stay tuned for more or click the Q&A tag to see other questions and answers.